Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 Exactly.

-Uh my my grandfather prior to uh World War II started hoarding tires in his garage, he saw it coming, and he knew rubber would be affected.
+He saw it coming, and he knew rubber would be affected.

-He's out here on the Pacific Coast.
+He's out here on the Pacific coast.

-And so by the time the uh rubber prohibitions and everything and the restrictions came into place, he had a uh whole garage filled with tires of all kinds, which he sold out over time and made uh a a lot of money and was not particularly a gouger about it or anything, but he you know, he profited on his foresight.
+And so by the time the rubber prohibitions and everything and the restrictions came into place, he had a whole garage filled with tires of all kinds, which he sold out over time and made a lot of money and was not particularly a gouger about it or anything.

-Uh that's why Verites would never really be a currency, even if it was never a spouse as a currency in the first place, and there was no correlation.
+That's why Veritasium would never really be a currency, even though it was never a spouses of currency in the first place.

-So uh I would like for everybody, unless you're using an actual currency app, and there are those that can serve as a currency dash is a perfect example, you know, very, very well done.
+So I would like for everybody, unless you're using an actual currency app, and there are those that can serve as a currency.

 It's a very good thing to take control of the language.